JuliaPlots/NumericIO.jl/README.md

 	formatted(3.14159e-9, :SI, ndigits=3) # => "3.14n"

-Similarly, the string representation of a `Real` value using engineering notation is obtained as follows:
+Similarly, the string representation of a `Real` value using scientific notation is obtained as follows:

-	Formatted(3.14159e-9, :ENG, ndigits=3) # => "3.14e-9"
+	formatted(3.14159e-9, :SCI, ndigits=3) # => "3.14e-9"

 It might also be useful to create a convenience formatting function: